mighty-gerbils/gerbil/doc/reference/stdio.md

   sockopts := list of fixnum.
 ```

-Binds and listens to a local path and returns a ServerSocket
+Binds and listens to a local path and returns a ServerSocket.

 #### ServerSocket-accept
 ```scheme